Weekly Literacy Center Plans Related to Alphabet Program

 Rhyming Clip Matching Game

-Use the rhyming picture cards to create the game displayed on the right.
-Glue a rhyming picture card to a cothespin.
+Use the rhyming picture cards to create the game displayed above.
+Glue a rhyming picture card to a clothespin.
 The students must clip the correct picture to the rhyming partner.

 Rhyming Card Game